+[Section XXVII.]
+(Section XXVIII.
+P. L.) And be it further enacted by the authority aforesaid, That the said borough of York according to the extent, bounds and limits thereof by charter shall henceforth be deemed and taken and is hereby declared to be one district in the said county of York, and that two overseers of the poor shall be appointed and one inspector to serve at the general election in and for the county of York, shall be elected in and for the said borough, in the same manner as they are by law directed to be appointed and chosen in and for the several townships within this commonwealth, which said overseers so nominated and inspectors so elected shall have, use and exercise all and every the powers, rights and privileges, and be subject to the same penalties and forfeitures within the said borough respectively which are lawfully used, had and exercised and which are to be suffered by and imposed on the several overseers and inspectors of the several townships aforesaid to all intents and purposes as if they were respectively and chosen overseers of the poor and inspector of any of the townships [aforesaid] in pursuance of the laws of this commonwealth in such cases made and provided.

+(Section XXIX.
+P. L.) And whereas doubts have arisen whether according to the laws now in force the justices of the peace residing within the said borough and who are chargeable with or rated to the taxes, levies or rates within the same may lawfully act in any case relating to the said borough.

 [Section XXVIII.]
-(Section XXIX, P. L.) And be it enacted by the authority aforesaid, That the said borough of Carlisle, according to the extent, bounds and limits thereof by charter, shall henceforth be deemed and taken and is hereby declared to be one distinct district in the said county of Cumberland; and that two overseers of the poor shall be appointed, and one inspector to serve at the general election in and for the said county of Cumberland shall be elected in and for the said borough, in the same manner as they are by law directed to be appointed and chosen in and for the several townships within this commonwealth, which said overseers so nominated and inspectors so elected shall have, use and exercise all and every the powers, rights and privileges and be subject to the same penalties and forfeitures within the said borough, respectively, which are lawfully used, had and exercised and which are to be suffered by and imposed on the several overseers and inspectors of the several townships aforesaid, to all intents and purposes as if they were respectively nominated and chosen overseers of the poor, and inspector of any of the townships aforesaid in pursuance of the laws of this commonwealth in such cases made and provided.

-(Section XXX, P. L.) And whereas, doubts have arisen whether, according to the laws now in force, the justices of the peace residing within the said borough, and who are chargeable with or rated to the taxes, levies or rates within the same may lawfully act in any case relating to the said borough:
+Be it therefore enacted by the authority aforesaid, That it shall and may be lawful to and for the justices of the peace of the said borough and all and every the justice or justices of the peace of the county of York aforesaid, residing or being in the same, to make, do and execute all and every act or acts, matter or matters, thing or things appertaining to their offices as justice or justices of the peace so far as the same relates to the laws for the relief, maintainance, and settlement of poor persons for passing and punishment of vagrants, for opening, amending and repairing the streets, lanes, alleys and highways or to any other laws concerning taxes, levies or rates notwithstanding any such justice or justices is or are rated or charged with the taxes, levies or rates within the same borough.

 [Section XXIX.]
-Be it therefore enacted by the authority

-aforesaid, That it shall and may be lawful to and for the justices of the peace of the said borough and all and every the justice or justices of the peace of the county of Cumberland aforesaid, residing or being in the same to make, do and execute all and every act or acts, matter or matters, thing or things appertaining to their office as justice or justices of the peace, so far as the same relates to the laws for the relief, maintenance and settlement of poor persons, for passing and punishing of vagrants, for opening, amending and repairing the streets, lanes, alleys or highways, or to any other laws concerning taxes, levies or rates, notwithstanding any such justice or justices is or are rated or chargeable with the taxes, levies or rates within the same borough.

-[Section XXX.]
-(Section XXXI, P. L.) Provided always, and be it further enacted by the authority aforesaid, That this act, or anything herein contained, shall not authorize or empower any justice or justices of the peace for or within the said borough to act in the determination of any appeal to the quarter sessions of the peace for the said county of Cumberland, from any order, matter or thing relating to the same borough, anything herein contained to the contrary in anywise notwith-standing.
+(Section XXX.
+P. L.) Provided always and be it enacted by the authority aforesaid, That this act or anything herein contained shall not authorize or empower any justice or justices of the peace for or within the said borough to act in the determination of any appeal to the quarter sessions of the peace for the said county of York from any order, matter or things relating to the same borough, anything herein contained to the contrary in anywise notwithstanding.

-(Section XXXII, P. L.) And whereas it hath frequently happened that persons, in digging cellars and building houses, have thrown the clay and dirt from their cellars and the rubbish from their buildings into the streets, lanes, alleys and highways of the said borough, and by suffering the same to remain there have rendered the said streets, lanes and alleys impassable:
+(Section XXXI.
+P. L.) And whereas it hath frequently happened that persons in digging cellars and building houses have thrown the clay and dirt from their cellars and the rubbish from the buildings into the streets, lanes, alleys and highways of the said borough and by suffering the same to remain there, have rendered the streets, lanes, alleys and highways impassable. $\cdot$